Rows to String

 ORA-30482: DISTINCT option not allowed for this function

 To get distinct values we can instead use an inline view.
 We can also use an inline view to filter out null values.
-We cannot, however, use inline views to control the sort order of values within the string because aggregate functions like XMLAGG do not guarantee to return values in any particular order.

 select